zcrayman/tut-data/2/README.md

 You will implement `MenuItemRepository` using Spring Data MongoDB and integrate this with the `MenuPersistenceEventHandler`

+MongoDB is a document oriented database that stores data natively in a document format called BSON (Binary JSON).
+This is similar in structure to JSON, and is ultimately derived from it.

+It does not enforce a schema or document structure beyond the concept of the *Collection*, whcih contains a set of documents.

+Querying can be performed over the whole document structure, although Joins between Collections is not part of the document model.

+Large scale data transformation and analysis is a native part of MongoDB, and can be performed either declaratively, or via JavaScript functions as part of a Map Reduce implementation.

 ### Install MongoDB

 Before continuing, ensure that you have MongoDB installed correctly.